 The companies propose to contract with a variety of producers with varying levels of environmental benefits and at varying prices.
 The companies declined to quantify the environmental benefits with any precision because they did not know the mix of projects.
 They also disagreed that the most cost effective environmental benefits should be preferred.
 In the companies' view, the program is designed to enable an industry and therefore should have a mix of projects.
 The Board has concluded that it is not an appropriate role for a distributor to seek to enable a market by subsidizing the market with ratepayer contributions, and the prospect for enabling the industry is speculative in any event, and therefore cannot form the basis for the biomethane program.
-As a result, to the extent it is appropriate for ratepayers to pay a premium for biomethane, it is imperative that the associated benefits are quantified and optimized to the extent possible.
+As a result, to the extent it is appropriate for ratepayers to pay a premium for biomethane, it is unlikely that it would be appropriate for ratepayers to pay a premium for the extent possible.
 It is unlikely that it would be appropriate for ratepayers to pay a premium for a supply with significantly lower benefits compared to the alternatives.